geekineers/lamp-laravel-php7/README.md

 If phpmyadmin have errors, look for the "Find out why." link and click on it, then click on the link: "Create a database named `phpmyadmin` and setup the phpMyAdmin configuration storage there."

-Don't forget to adjust the diretory in `/etc/apache2/sites-available/app.local.conf` to point to you laravel project's `public` directory
+Don't forget to adjust the diretory in `/etc/apache2/sites-available/app.local.conf` to point to your laravel project's `public` directory